tling3/Streaming-App/README.md

 # Streaming-App

 I wrote this application that served as one of the core projects within a React & Redux course on Udemy.
-I gained a great skill set from the course, and learned how to work with some great technology.
-The application and technology involved is described below.
+I gained a ton of knowledge and earned a great skill set working with some great technology.
+The application itself and the technology involved is described below.

 ## Streaming-App Description